Oumaymabamoh/thesis-eval-synthetic-data-lime-nlp/README.md

-## IU INTERNATIONAL UNIVERSITY OF APPLIED SCIENCES
+# IU INTERNATIONAL UNIVERSITY OF APPLIED SCIENCES

-# Evaluating the Influence of Synthetic Data Distribution and LIME's Parameters in the Explanation Fidelity in NLP Sentiment Analysis.
+# Thesis: Evaluating the Influence of Synthetic Data Distribution and LIME's Parameters in the Explanation Fidelity in NLP Sentiment Analysis.

+# Abstract

+# Objective

+# Dataset overview
+# experimental design
+# Model
+# Results
+# How to get started